medcomdk/dk-medcom-messaging/docs/assets/documents/Intro-Technical-Spec-ENG.md

 <figcaption text-align="left"><b>Figure 1: The basic MedCom Messaging Model</b></figcaption>
 </figure>

-Below you will finde a thorough explanation of the resources in MedCom's FHIR message profiles.
+Below you will finde a thorough explanation of the MedCom profiled FHIR resources involved in a MedCom FHIR Message.

 ### 2.1 MedComMessagingMessage (Bundle)

-One common operation performed with resources is to gather a collection of resources into a single instance containing context.
-In a FHIR context this is referred to as "bundling" the resources together.
-These resource bundles are useful for a variety of reasons, including sending a set of resources as part of a message exchange (see Messaging)
+The MedComMessagingMessage is a base resouruce in all meassages.
+This resource is of thype Bundle.
+This means that the MedComMessagingMessage collects resources together into a single instance containing context.
+These resource bundles are useful for a variety of reasons, including sending a set of resources as part of a message exchange.

 | Links for MedComMessingMessage|
 |:---|